 ****SEE PREPARING YOUR CAT FOR THE TRIP, Cat Carrier Training Video You Tube, 5 Cat Carrier Tips, and VISITING YOUR VET ****

 3: CATS MUST BE HEALTHY FOR SURGERY.
 Your cat cannot be on antibiotics.
 If your cat was on meds please consult us about this when scheduling.
-If your cat has any other health issues you will need to contact your regular vet for surgery.
+If your cat has any health issues please contact your regular vet for surgery.
+Any cat deemed UNHEALTHY or UNFIT, for WHATEVER reason, will NOT be spayed or neutered.

-5: Since many purebred cats are predisposed to cardiomyopathies you will need to consult your regular vet for surgery, this means breeds like Siamese, Ragdolls, brachycephalic breeds, exotics, Bengals, Maine Coons etc
+4: Since many purebred cats are predisposed to cardiomyopathies you will need to consult your regular vet for surgery, this means breeds like Siamese, Ragdolls, brachycephalic breeds, exotics, Bengals, Maine Coons etc

-6: If you just applied a flea/tick prevention product, administered/applied dewormer, etc, wait a few days for surgery since some cats can have reactions to these products and let us know this when scheduling.
+5: If you just applied a flea/tick prevention product, administered/applied dewormer, etc, wait a few days for surgery since some cats can have reactions to these products and let us know this when scheduling.

-10: POST OP CARDIAC/PULMONARY COMPLICATIONS: There are some cats with an underlying heart problem, like HCM, which cannot always be detected upon auscultation of the heart.
-These cats, despite not having a heart murmur, can develop heart failure and cardiogenic pulmonary edema after surgery.
-Therefore, monitoring for signs of respiratory distress like difficulty breathing, lethargy etc are important after surgery.
-An echocardiogram for every cat before surgery would be ideal though not financially feasible for most of you.
+8: POST OP CARDIAC/PULMONARY COMPLICATIONS: There are some cats with an underlying heart problem, like HCM, which cannot always be detected upon heart auscultation.
+These cats can develop heart failure and cardiogenic pulmonary edema after surgery.
+Therefore, monitoring for signs of respiratory distress like difficulty breathing, lethargy etc are important.
+An echocardiogram for every cat before surgery would be ideal though not financially feasible for most.
+Should we be screening cats for cardiomyopathy?
+If so, how?

 VACCINATION REQUIREMENTS: